cartheur/M6x09-I-SBC/6309-cross/README.md

 ## An Assembler for the 6x09 CPU

 A cross-assembler for hosts running Debian Linux.
 The assembler was developed and tested on a an AMD x64 with debian 11.
-Using no specific options of the host system, it should run on any computer with a GNU C-compiler

-This assembler is a Cross-Assembler, it is run on a host system, but produces code for target machines running a Motorola 6809 or a Hitachi 6309 CPU.
-These were widely used on the Thomson MO and TO series, Dragon 32/64, Commodore Super PET, and Tandy CoCo.
+Using no specific options of the host system, it should run on any computer with a GNU C-compiler.
+This assembler is run on a host system,but produces code for any target machines running a Motorola 6809 or a Hitachi 6309 CPU.
+One such example is this repository.

 ### Compiling